Saint-Michel tumulus travel guide

 For a quieter experience, consider visiting on weekdays rather than weekends, as weekends tend to be busier with both local and international tourists.
 Early morning or late afternoon visits can also provide soft lighting for photography and a serene atmosphere.
 Planning your visit during these optimal times ensures you enjoy the best of what Saint-Michel tumulus has to offer.

 Saint-Michel tumulus is conveniently accessible by various transportation options in Lorient, France.
-If you're flying in, Lorient South Brittany Airport is approximately 20.8 miles (33.5 km) away from Lorient.
+If you're flying in, Lorient South Brittany Airport is approximately 20.8 miles (33.5 km) away from the region center.
 From there, you can easily reach Saint-Michel tumulus by taxi or shuttle.

 For those already in Lorient, buses, taxis, and walking are viable options to reach Saint-Michel tumulus, which is located 12.6 miles (20.3 km) from the city center.
-You can also rent a car and drive to Saint-Michel tumulus, providing flexibility to explore at your leisure.
 Its exact address is Unnamed Road, 56340 Carnac, France.

 With your transportation plans sorted, get ready for an unforgettable experience at Saint-Michel tumulus!